UNCLASSIFIED (U)

 7 FAM 533.2 Managing Federal Benefits Units (FBU)

 b.
-FBU LE Staff are DOS employees, recruited and hired in conformance with U.S. Mission's hiring procedures for DOS LE Staff and in consultation with SSA and the RFBOs.
+FBU LE Staff are Department of State employees, recruited and hired in conformance with U.S. Mission's hiring procedures for Department of State LE Staff and in consultation with SSA and the RFBOs.
 Generally, FBU staff are hired at the trainee level and promoted to the full-performance level after successful completion of a two-year training program.

 c.
 LE Staff located in the FBUs will be evaluated by the respective RFBO or delegated to the FBU supervisor for evaluation.
 For FBUs participating in the Merit Based Compensation (MBC) appraisal system, the RFBO will be designated as the Pool Supervisor for all FBU staff.